Helping Clients Navigate The

 Dynamic Area Of The DPF For EU-U.S. Data Transfers

 The DPF is an adequacy decision that concludes that the US provides a “level of protection essentially equivalent” to that of the EU for personal data transferred to certified organizations in the US.
-Underpinning the DPF are several principles organizations must adhere to to attain and maintain certification, including notice, choice, accountability for onward transfers, security, data integrity and purpose limitation, access and recourse, enforcement, and liability.
+Underpinning the DPF are several principles that organizations must adhere to in order to attain and maintain certification, including notice, choice, accountability for onward transfers, security, data integrity and purpose limitation, access and recourse, enforcement, and liability.
 Further, redress also plays a leading role under the DPF.
 Specifically, redress aims to ensure that US intelligence activities are “necessary and proportionate in the pursuit of defined national security objectives.”
 As part of this, establishing an adjudicating function called the Data Protection Review Court (DPRC) will allow residents of the EU to initiate a process whereby the DPRC may instruct the relevant intelligence agencies to take remedial actions.
 In line with the redress process, the European Data Protection Board (EDPB) has published procedural rules regarding how complaints are to be handled under the redress system, including the Rules of Procedure, the Information Note, and the Complaint Template.

 Data Privacy Framework (DPF) Law Services We Offer